Your curiosity brought you here. Let me address that.

 With conviction, I believe that Baguio’s sweet strawberry silken tofu is mind-blowing especially if you share it with your loved ones.

-I majored in electrical engineering at the Technological University of the Philippines (Taguig).
-I am a Lasallian Scholarum Award-winning essayist (Outstanding Published Column Article on Youth and Education in a Nationally Circulated Publication, 2016), English teacher, and subject-matter expert at a Fortune 500 company.
+I am the recipient of the Lasallian Scholarum Award 2016: Outstanding Published Column Article on Youth and Education in a Nationally Circulated Publication.
 I was a two-time TUP System Extemporaneous Speech (English) and Impromptu Speech (Filipino) contest winner, Gray Hawk Leadership Award nominee, Ten Outstanding Students of the Philippines (T.O.S.P.)
 Foundation student representative and officer/president/chairman of five (local and national) organizations in college.

 I have become more patient of jeepney drivers who make sure that all of the seats are filled before we leave the “NO LOADING/UNLOADING AREA.”
 “They have a family to feed” has been my second most favorite morning motto.
 And then, I would feel better.
 Not filling the gas tank before letting the passengers take their seats is another story.